 Time crawled by as the ship and the rest of the fleet moved toward the enemy.
 It would still be another sixteen hours until the fleets reached their outer missile engagement ranges.
 Hoshi talked with her own noncoms and made sure they knew what had to be done when the time came.
 It wasn’t long until the captain relieved the bridge crew for some rest.
 Hoshi was thankful for that for she didn’t at all want to spend the next few hours staring at a sensor report that told her how screwed they were.

 Hoshi spent the next hour or so tossing and turning in bed.
 She sometimes got nervous when going into battle.
-Some officers and crewmembers took battles in stride, like it was just another part of their duty.
+Some officers and crewmembers took battles in stride like it was just another part of their duty.
 They weren’t nervous; they were excited, as crazy as that sounded.
 She and a few others got nervous, especially with the odds they were facing.
 However, nerves or not, she still managed to fall asleep.

 Seven hours later she woke up.
 She reached about on the floor in the dark and found the datapad she put on the floor just before going to bed.
 She picked it up and noticed the time, nine hours until intercept.
 She had no time to waste, she needed to get to the bridge and conduct several final system checks before the battle.
-She sat up in bed and tapped light controls just beside her pillow.
+She sat up in bed and tapped the light controls just beside her pillow.
 She got up and looked into her closet and grabbed a clean working uniform from the wall locker.

 She stood up from her bed after lacing up her boots and looked at herself in the room’s mirror.
 “Crap,” she said as she ran her hand through her hair, “that’s a mess.”
 She reached down and grabbed her brush and brushed her hair until it was decent looking.
 “There,” she said as she brushed the back of her hair and turned her head about to look at the back of her head, “much better.”
 She reached down and pressed a button on her belt then walked out of her cabin and down the hallway towards the lift.

 Hoshi began to read and looked up at her petty officer.
 “All systems are working properly within regulation specifications?”
-The petty officer nodded his head.
+The senior petty officer nodded his head.
 Hoshi looked to the right of her at nobody in particular and rubbed her chin.
 Something isn’t right here.
 “Have you double checked these reports?”

 “What do you mean?”
-Steven asked.
+Stalman asked.

 Ensign Jerome Taylor stood up from the chair and saluted her.
 “What can I do for you ma’am?” he asked.
 He had to be thinking one thing.
 What was a senior officer from Operations doing asking him such a pointed question?
 What had he done?

 Hoshi alleviated his fears by saying, “If it’s not too much trouble, can you run a deep scan on all systems?
-I want a full network security check done by,” she checked her chrono, “twelve hundred hours.”
+I want a full network security check done by,” she checked her watch, “twelve hundred hours.”
 That was three hours from then.
-Just enough time before intercept for everyone to rotate out, get a little rack time and something to eat before battle.
+Just enough time before intercept for everyone to rotate out, get a little rack time and something to eat before the battle.

 “Of course ma’am.
 May I ask why?”